jlaua2/CS351--Group-12/README.md

 **Q4a:** How will your group handle situations when there is conflict in your group?

-We will reach out as a group to those who are having a dissagreement and find balance with a vote.
+We will first have an open discussion to understand every group member's persepctive.
+If no agreement is reached, we will vote.
+If the vote is tied or unresolved, we will involve the professor or a TA as a neutral mediator.

 **Q4b:** How will your group handle situations when a member is not contributing enough?

-If a certain team member isn't pulling their weight, the team will give a reminder of their duties and make sure progress is being made that day.
-If they continue to not do their role in the project we will meet in person to discuss a better way to resolve the issue.
+If a member is not contributing, we will check in with them privately and as a group to identify obstacles.
+If issues continue, we will set clear expectations and deadlines.
+If there is still no improvement, we will meet in person to agree on next steps, which may include redistrubting tasks or involving the professor.

 ---